-6. NATIONAL VIETNAM VETERANS MUSUEM
+6. VIETNAM VETERANS WAR MUSUEM

-Located just off the main tourist road near Cape Wooloama, the National Vietnam Veterans Museum is the only Museum of its kind in Australia that covers a specific period in Australia's history.
-The collection spans over 6000 artefacts and exists to permanently record Australia's longest commitment to any war, a period of ten years (1962 - 1972).
+Located in Phillip Island Road near Cape Woolamai, the National Vietnam Veterans Museum is the only Museum of its kind in Australia that covers a specific period in Australia's military history.
+The collection of around 6000 artifacts exists to permanently record Australia's longest commitment to any war, a period of ten years that spanned from 1962 to 1972.

-It presents the story of Australia's involvement at a time of deep division among the Australian population over Conscription.
-The Museum is of great historical and cultural significance for Australians of all ages and also provides a meeting place for Veterans and their families.
+It presents the story of Australia's military involvement at a time of deep division among the Australian population over Conscription.
+The Museum is of great historical and cultural significance for Australians of all ages and also provides a nostalgic meeting place for Veterans and their families.

-Time Required: 1.5 hours
+Time Required: 1 hour

-Transportation: Yes - best to be completed enroute.
+Transport Required: Yes - best to be completed enroute